-Projects must be completed by 31 May 2021.
-Where projects include planting, planting must be completed by 15 Sept 2021 unless otherwise approved by PHCC.
+Projects must be completed by 30 April 2022.
+Where projects include planting, the planting must be completed by 15 Sept 2022 unless otherwise approved by PHCC.

-Project: Greening farms for farming, fodder and fauna

-Priority: On-farm native vegetation, wildlife habitats and native species fodder
+Priority: Greening farms for farming, fodder and fauna: On-farm native vegetation, wildlife habitats and native species fodder